NEW HOME BUYERS BEWARE

 BE VERY AWARE!

 For most Americans, the purchase of a new home is the fulfillment of the American Dream.
 It’s an opportunity to own a piece of the Earth, an opportunity to build wealth and financial security.
 But all too often that opportunity turns into a nightmare.
 Even when you hire real estate professionals to guide you through the maze of potential issues, it’s easy to come out on the short end of the stick.
+This is where the advice of Indianapolis real estate attorneys can be of value.

 “What could go wrong,” you ask?
 This article will discuss some of the more common problems that arise when purchasing residential real estate in the State of Indiana.
 While some of the issues described in this article might be a concern in any state, this discussion will focus on Indiana real estate and Indiana law as it applies to these concerns.